reyvaz/pneumothorax_detection/README.md

 2. The second step, runs the image through an ensemble of Unet (Ronneberger et al., 2015) and Unet ++ (Zhou et al., 2019) networks with EfficientNet backbones to identify the location of the disease.

-This approach achieves a Dice coefficient of 0.8521 in the offcial private test data of the competition, on par with the top 3% of the results.
+This approach achieves a [Dice coefficient of 0.8522](https://www.kaggle.com/reyvaz/pneumothorax-inference-submission?scriptVersionId=59143042) in the offcial private test data of the competition, on par with the top 3% of the results.

 **Re-running the Notebook**